MicrosoftDocs/bot-docs/articles/bot-service-manage-settings.md

 ## Additional Information

-You can use [`az bot update`](https://docs.microsoft.com/cli/azure/bot?view=azure-cli-latest#az-bot-update) to update bot settings from the command line.
+You can use the [az bot update] command (https://docs.microsoft.com/cli/azure/bot?view=azure-cli-latest#az-bot-update) to update bot settings from the command line.

 ## Next steps
 Now that you have learned how to configure settings for your bot service, learn about how to configure speech priming.